thephez/docs-core/docs/guide/wallets-wallet-files.md

 (Secp256k1 actually modulos coordinates by a large prime, which produces a field of non-contiguous integers and a significantly less clear plot, although the principles are the same.)

-An almost 50% reduction in <<glossary:public key>> size can be realized without changing any fundamentals by dropping the Y coordinate.
+An almost 50% reduction in [public key](../resources/glossary.md#public-key) size can be realized without changing any fundamentals by dropping the Y coordinate.
 This is possible because only two points along the curve share any particular X coordinate, so the 32-byte Y coordinate can be replaced with a single bit indicating whether the point is on what appears in the illustration as the "top" side or the "bottom" side.

-No data is lost by creating a <<glossary:compressed public key>>---only a small amount of CPU is necessary to reconstruct the Y coordinate and access the uncompressed public key.
+No data is lost by creating a [compressed public key](../resources/glossary.md#compressed-public-key)---only a small amount of CPU is necessary to reconstruct the Y coordinate and access the uncompressed public key.
 Both uncompressed and compressed public keys are described in official secp256k1 documentation and supported by default in the widely-used OpenSSL library.

-Because they're easy to use, and because they reduce almost by half the <<glossary:block chain>> space used to store public keys for every spent <<glossary:output>>, compressed public keys are the default in Dash Core and are the recommended default for all Dash software.
+Because they're easy to use, and because they reduce almost by half the [block chain](../resources/glossary.md#block-chain) space used to store public keys for every spent [output](../resources/glossary.md#output), compressed public keys are the default in Dash Core and are the recommended default for all Dash software.

 However, Bitcoin Core prior to 0.6 used uncompressed keys.
-This creates a few complications, as the hashed form of an uncompressed key is different than the hashed form of a compressed key, so the same key works with two different <<glossary:P2PKH>> addresses.
-This also means that the key must be submitted in the correct format in the <<glossary:signature script>> so it matches the hash in the previous output's pubkey script.
+This creates a few complications, as the hashed form of an uncompressed key is different than the hashed form of a compressed key, so the same key works with two different [P2PKH](../resources/glossary.md#pay-to-pubkey-hash) addresses.
+This also means that the key must be submitted in the correct format in the [signature script](../resources/glossary.md#signature-script) so it matches the hash in the previous output's pubkey script.

 For this reason, Bitcoin Core (and Dash Core) uses several different identifier bytes to help programs identify how keys should be used: